igorwolfs/RF-simulations/MSL/notchfilter/notes.md

 ## Meshing
 ### Meshing ratio around PEC
 It is VERY IMPORTANT to always have a mesh line of:
-- 2*resolution / 3 outside of the conductor
+- $2*resolution / 3$ outside of the conductor
-- resolution/3 inside the conductor
+- $resolution/3$ inside the conductor

+## Probes
+### Current Probe
+Make sure the current probe always has
+- The right area covered
+- The right direction covered
+- The right weight

+Note that if you don't set any of these correctly, you'll get an erroneous value for your s-parameters.

+> e.g.: if the weight is negative, ingoing voltage will become outgoing voltage.
+So if the weight of your probe at your excitation is negative, it will perceive this voltage as reflected and your reflection coefficient will suddenly go up.

 ## 3D geometry
 ### Thickness